How to take an agile approach to process improvement.

 How to flex your agile muscle.

-You might be thinking “I don’t have time for this.”
+You might be thinking 'I don’t have time for this'.
 It could seem a little self-indulgent, a little too much like navel-gazing.
-In fact working Agile takes discipline.
-Just like you need to exercise regularly and often to keep your body agile, doing the same for your business requires commitment.
+In fact 'working agile' takes discipline.
+Just like you need to exercise regularly to keep your body agile, doing the same for your business requires commitment.
 But it pays off in the end.

-You might be working in a traditionally rigid company, but that doesn’t mean you can’t make a start on your own team’s agility.
+You might be working in a traditional, rigid company, but that doesn’t mean you can’t make a start on your own team’s agility.

 - Begin with the discipline of regular and frequent meetings.
 Discuss your problems and pain points.

 - Think about the best set-up for inclusiveness – a round table, Post-it notes, white board.